-SAL and SALT Loans
+SAL Loans

-South Georgia Technical College participates in the Student Access Loan (SAL) and Student Access Loan-Technical (SALT) loan programs administered by the Georgia Student Finance Commission (GSFC).
-Details can be found on the GSFC's website at www.gacollege411.org.
+South Georgia Technical College participates in the Student Access Loan (SAL) program administered by the Georgia Student Finance Commission (GSFC).
+Details can be found on the GSFC's website at www.gacollege411. org.

 Foundation Scholarships

 Scholarships may be available as funds permit through the South Georgia Technical College Foundation, Inc. and external school, civic and private organizations.
 Applications are distributed to qualifying students when scholarships are available.